uhh-lt/newsleak/documentation/content/team.md

 <img class="special-img-class marginauto" src="https://www.inf.uni-hamburg.de/4653760/lt-logo-square-500x500-97574b16504b70e52d9033b91e1be7b4335f88ee.png" style="width:250px !important;" align="center"/>
-[Chris Biemann](https://www.inf.uni-hamburg.de/en/inst/ab/lt/people/chris-biemann.html), head of Language Technology at TU Darmstadt, is our other principal investigator, with the Language Technology part under his supervision.
+[Chris Biemann](https://www.inf.uni-hamburg.de/en/inst/ab/lt/people/chris-biemann.html), head of Language Technology at Universität Hamburg, is our other principal investigator, with the Language Technology part under his supervision.

-[Alexander Panchenko](https://www.inf.uni-hamburg.de/en/inst/ab/lt/people/alexander-panchenko.html), Postdoctoral Researcher in Chris' group, is our main  executive research staff for the language-related parts of new/s/leak, also filling the role als head of engineering & quality assurance manager for the backend.
+[Gregor Wiedemann](https://www.inf.uni-hamburg.de/en/inst/ab/lt/people/alexander-panchenko.html), Postdoctoral Researcher in Chris' group, is our main executive research staff for the language-related parts of new/s/leak, also filling the role als head of engineering & quality assurance manager for the backend.

 [Seid Muhie Yimam](https://www.inf.uni-hamburg.de/en/inst/ab/lt/people/seid-muhie-yimam.html), Research Assistant in the LT group, supports us with implementing the backend of  new/s/leak.

+Former team members:

+[Alexander Panchenko](http://panchenko.me/), former Postdoctoral Researcher in Chris' group, worked on language-related parts of new/s/leak.

 [Uli Fahrer](http://uli-fahrer.de), Student Assistant in the LT group, was also part of the team for the Network of Days (which we use as a basis), and will support us developing it further within our project.
 He's mainly responsible for developing the backend, and supervising some fellow students working on the visual part.